 Many of these transcriptionists, who convert voice recordings of doctors and other healthcare providers to a written format, complete 1- to 2-year postsecondary training programs in medical transcription.
 Expected growth in these jobs was about as fast as average, at 8%, from 2012-2022.
 The average annual wage for medical transcriptionists in 2012 was $34,650, according to the BLS.

-Related to Court Recorder: Job Duties and Information About Becoming a Court Recorder
+Related to Court Recorder: Job Duties & Career Information

 - Recently Updated

 Read about some of the best schools for business, which can help students prepare for leadership positions at public and...

 If you're a student enrolled in English classes, compare and contrast essays may not be your favorite thing in the world.
 But...

 Depending on your feelings towards the English language and the study of its literature, the thought of having to write a...